The Grace Dog Training & Behavior team is a member of APDT and all trainers are either certified CPDT or training and studying for it.

 Grace Dog Training & Behavior relies on scientifically proven methods to teach and build good behavior.
 Dogs learn manners while still having fun.
 Grace Dog Training & Behavior offers group classes, private sessions, phone consultations, workshops, seminars, and, coming soon, training via video conference.
 Our team has over 35 years of experience with basic manners, impulse control, and aggression management.
 We will design a training program tailored to your needs, creating a safe and effective training environment for you and your dog.

-Ana Melara has been working with dogs and their families for over two decades, originally in N.Y.C. and for more than 17 years here in Colorado.
+Ana Melara has been working with dogs and their families for over two decades, originally in N.Y.C. and since 2001 here in Colorado.

 She is a Certified Professional Dog Trainer and member of the (APDT) Association of Professional Dog Trainers and a member of (IAABC) International Association of Animal Behavior Consultants.
 She is TAGteach Certified.
 (This means that she’s also very good at teaching people.)